AcheronVM/acheronvm/README.md

   inc 1,x
 :jmp mainLoop0
 ```

+The OP usage site also gains the label `op_<name>`, in case such a chaining needs to jump to it.

 ## Operand Encoding
 The 2nd field of the `OP` macro defines what operand parameters the instruction takes, and how they're ordered and encoded.
 These options are defined in `operand-encodings.inc`, and can be extended.

-Register operands should be stored pre-shifted (`r0` encodes to 0; `r1` to 2; `r2` to 4, etc).
-Options to offset values by 1, calculate relative branch offsets from the current PC to a label, and other conveniences are included
+Register operands are stored pre-shifted (`r0` encodes to 0; `r1` to 2; `r2` to 4, etc).
+Options to offset values by 1, calculate relative branch offsets from the current PC to a label, and other conveniences are included.

 `rA` names an auxiliary register which will be referenced, while `rD` names a destination register that is intended to be come the new `rP`, meaning `.X` will be updated to point to it.
 These are naming conventions and must be implemented in code to match the documentation.

 ## Reading Operand Bytes
 On instruction entry `lda (iptr),y` accesses the first operand byte.
 The `.Y` register may be freely incremented without bounds checking, up to a maximum instruction length of 128 bytes.
 The last read does not have to increment `.Y` if it jumps to `mainLoop1`.

 When reading register values, the offset is stored in the operand byte, but this must be added to `rptr`.
 The convenience macros `get_ra` and `get_ra_y` perform this operation, requiring that carry was clear on entry, and assuming carry stays clear as long as the register number is sane and does not wrap past address $ff.
+The macro `get_rd` reads a register address and places it in .X, effectively realiasing `rP`.

 ## Examples
 *Note that while some of these mimic standard instructions, the actual source code shares implementation bodies between instructions and is not verbatim here.*